WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### How do I select coins for spending?

 Unlike other Bitcoin wallets, the user cannot spend from Wasabi without selecting coins, since ["Coin Control Is Must Learn If You Care About Your Privacy In Bitcoin"](https://medium.com/@nopara73/coin-control-is-must-learn-if-you-care-about-your-privacy-in-bitcoin-33b9a5f224a2), at least for today.
-In order to spend a coin, simply select the checkbox from the list.
+In order to spend some coins, simply select them by clicking their checkboxes from the list.
-Wasabi will automatically build a transaction with the best combination of selected coins.
+Wasabi will automatically build a transaction with the best combination of the selected coins.

 ![](/Send.png)
 :::